 - I begged the Lord about this three times so it might depart from me.

-- And He did – and does – say to me, “My grace is enough for you, for My power is completed in weakness.”
-Therefore I would rather boast most gladly in my weakness so the power of the Anointed might encamp(68)“encamp” The Greek word here literally means to pitch a tent and live there. on me.
+- And He has said to me, “My grace is enough for you, for My power is completed in weakness.”
+Therefore I would rather boast most gladly in my weakness so the power of the Anointed might encamp(53)“encamp” The Greek word here literally means to pitch a tent and live there. on me.

 - Therefore I’m pleased in weaknesses, in injuries, in calamities, in persecutions, and in distresses for the sake of the Anointed; for when I’m weak I’m powerful.

-- I did – and do – become like a foolish man; you compelled me to for I ought to be commended by you.
+- I have become like a foolish man; you compelled me to for I ought to be commended by you.
 For I fall short of the ‘super apostles’ in nothing, even if I am nothing.

 - Indeed, the signs of the true apostles were performed among you in all endurance; in signs of both wonders and miracles.

 - For in what were you inferior to the rest of the churches, except that I myself didn’t burden you?
 Forgive me for this ‘injustice’.